Feinstein is the senior senator from California and is a Democrat. She has served since Nov 10, 1992. Feinstein’s current term ends on Jan 3, 2019.

 Dianne Feinstein sits on the following committees:

-- Vice Chairman, Senate Select Committee on Intelligence
+- Ranking Member, Senate Committee on the Judiciary

 Senate Committee on Appropriations